 Four Follow-Along Videos for Heart Health

-In honor of American Heart Month, every Friday in February 2025, I will upload a new video designed to help you get your moderate-intensity aerobic activity.
-Each 15-minute video will have 10 minutes of moderate level activity.
+In honor of American Heart Month, every week in February 2025, I created a new video designed to help you get your moderate-intensity aerobic activity.
+Each 15-minute video has 10 minutes of moderate level activity.

 The recommendation for 150 minutes a week of moderate-intensity aerobic activity comes from the Physical Activity Guidelines for Americans, 2nd edition (PAGA).
 For an exploration of all the guidelines, read though my “Physical Activity Guidelines for Americans“ article.
 For these videos, we will focus on these two guidelines: